-This can also apply in the Tribulation, which is probably the primary interpretation and application.
-We have already seen that there is no eternal security in the Tribulation.
-The Tribulation is not the Church Age and the Church Age is not the Tribulation.
-The security of the believer is a Church Age doctrine, but not after the rapture.
-If a professing believer in the Tribulation takes the Mark of the Beast, he has lost his salvation.
-He must "endure to the end" (Matthew 24:13) in the Tribulation.
+This can also apply in the Tribulation period, which is probably the primary interpretation and application.
+We have already seen that there is no eternal security in the Tribulation period.
+The Tribulation period is not the Church Age and the Church Age is not the Tribulation period.
+The security of the believer is a Church Age doctrine, but it does not apply after the rapture.
+If a professing believer in the Tribulation period takes the Mark of the Beast, he has lost his salvation.
+He must "endure to the end" (Matthew 24:13) in the Tribulation period.
 The Tribulation saint must make it through all seven years (or until he is martyred) without compromising in order to be saved.
 Thus, a man who "fails" the grace of God is a Tribulation saint who compromised somewhere in the Tribulation period and who this has lost his salvation.
 We know this sounds heretical because we are living in a dispensation where this cannot happen, but the Tribulation period is a "whole 'nother ballgame" as they say.
 We have to take into consideration what is said in Hebrews 3:14,16 and 6:4-6.